-They were looking for a more modern solution to address some of the current issues, and the focus was to make sure that the data being centralized on that server was to be duplicated and perhaps replaced altogether.
+They were looking for a more modern solution to address some of the current issues.
+The focus was to ensure that the data being centralized on that server was duplicated and perhaps replaced altogether.
 There are several options available, such as Azure Backup, Azure files, and so forth.

 A system-managed identity is enabled at the VM level, and it creates an identity for the VM in Azure Active Directory.
 That identity is unique to the VM, and it will exist while the VM exists and cannot be passed around.